axelchalon/axelchalon.github.io/0-book-review/_posts/2023-11-30-the-toyota-way-jeffrey-liker-summary.md

 	* **"Individual success can happen only within a team.
 Strong teams require strong individuals."**
 	* "Every Toyota employee is expected not just excel in his current role, but to work toward higher levels of performance with enthusiasm."
 	* "We accept challenges with a creative spirit and the courage to realize our own dreams without losing drive or energy."
-* Managers should be at the "gemba" often (the place where the actual work is done, e.g. manufacturing), and be familiar with it, even be able to replace workers if necessary.
-Management decisions shouldn't take place in an ivory tower but very much in contact with the shop floor.
+* <span id="gemba">Managers should be at the "gemba" often (the place where the actual work is done, e.g. manufacturing), and be familiar with it, even be able to replace workers if necessary.
+Management decisions shouldn't take place in an ivory tower but very much in contact with the shop floor.</span>
 	* Likewise, team supervisors should spend a large amount of their time doing the work that their team is doing.
 * Talk to people, gather feedback, get their ideas and approval even before you formally propose the idea (nemawashi).
 - Respect, trust, **challenge** and grow your people.